 A bone all can be taken from the high bone.
 An cell from a modern day dephant must be taken and the nucleus must be tempered.
 The base cell taken from the thigh base must be inserted into the egg cell. therefore egg must be implanted in the Uterus of a female dephant (surrogate mother) the egg cell will develop into a mammoth that is genetically identical tothe frozen man moth found in Russia.
-This is because the egg all antained the nucleus of the bone cell with the specific DNA of the frozen mangle.
+This is because the egg all antained the nucleus of the bone cell with the specific DNA of the frozen mangth.
+PNA of the frozen marrieth.